smartiniOnGitHub/cloudevent.js/README.md

 assert(ceFullStrict.isStrict)
 assert(!ceFull.isStrict) // ensure common options object has not been changed when reusing some of its values for the second instance assert(!CloudEvent.isStrictEvent(ceFull)) // the same, but using static method
+// create an instance with a JSON string as data const ceFullStrictJSONTextData = new CloudEvent('2/full-strict-json-string-data', ceNamespace, ceServerUrl, ceDataAsJSONString, // data ceCommonOptionsStrict, // use strict options ceCommonExtensions
+)
+assert(ceFullStrictJSONTextData !== null)
+assert(ceFullStrictJSONTextData.isStrict)
 // create an instance that wrap an Error const error = new Error('sample error') error.code = 1000 // add a sample error code, as number